Genomic Selection for Crop Improvement

 Geneticists can identify linkage groups automatically or interactively using genetic distance, recombination fraction, or genotypes from experimental inbred crosses.
 JMP Genomics includes advanced optimization algorithms to order markers within linkage groups, with options to designate consensus groups and framework markers.
 Intuitive graphics let you visualize and filter newly created or imported marker maps, or create high quality multichromosome views.

-JMP Genomics 7 provides new algorithms to allow larger marker data sets in linkage mapping analysis.
+JMP Genomics provides algorithms that allow extremely large marker data sets in linkage mapping analysis.
 Additional support for outcrossing populations is also available, both in linkage mapping and downstream QTL analysis.

-Newly constructed marker maps can be readily used to explore genotype-environment interactions in multienvironment trials, summarize phenotype information with interactive graphics, and perform QTL analysis.
+Marker maps in JMP Genomics can be readily used to explore genotype-environment interactions in multienvironment trials, summarize phenotype information with interactive graphics, and perform QTL analysis.
 Haley-Knott regression and permutation options expand capabilities for interval and composite interval mapping of QTLs.
-Now in JMP Genomics 7, multiple interval mapping methods allow more extensive QTL analyses.
+Multiple interval mapping methods in JMP Genomics allow more extensive QTL analyses.

 - Construct and visualize genetic linkage maps from molecular markers for both inbred and outcrossed populations to support crop research.